davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

 - **Constructors:** Recall that it is the job of the constructor to set up initial values for the fields.
 Your class should have two constructors:

   - A default constructor.
 The assumption here is that, when the stomach is created using this constructor, it is empty and has digested no food.
+In other words they should both be assigned to 0.

   - A second constructor that lets users input a pre-existing whole-number amount of food that's already been ingested in the stomach.
+(I know, gross.)

     ```java
     /**
      * This constructor creates a stomach object
      */
-    public Stomach(param1, param2, ...]) {
+    public Stomach(list-of-parameters) {
       // code to initialize fields
     }
     ```